F286/f286.github.io/_posts/2016-04-17-what-is-neural-net.md

 ## How exactly do we train them?

 Well, we cheat.
 We show it images we know the answer to.
 If it it wrong, we look at the network and 'tweak' the values so it gives the right answer.
 We can calculate how much we have to change values in the neurons to get the 'correct' answer.
-This is done using calculus and derivatives.
+If we do this tens of thousands of times we can train the network.

 Is this how the human brain learns?